Starting May 1, visitors to Zilker Park will have to pay $7 on weekends

-"I believe people should be out enjoying the parks, the sunlight etc, and not have to.
-I mean the City is already making so much money as it already now trying to tax people more on parking.
-I think it’s kind of of unfair just my opinion," said Luangsingotha.
+"I believe people should be out enjoying the parks, the sunlight etcetera and not have to.
+I mean, the City is already making so much money as it [is] already.
+Now trying to tax people more on parking, I think it’s kind of unfair.
+Just my opinion," Luangsingotha said.

-Hailey Adams, a resident in Austin, also enjoys coming to Zilker with her dog and the free parking near Stratford.
+Hailey Adams, an Austin resident, also enjoys coming to Zilker with her dog and the free parking near Stratford.

 "Not a fan,” Adams said about the new changes.